PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

-    - Register your server struct
+    - Register your server struct.
+Remember that you need to change "Template" to what your service is called.

     ```go
     gRPC.RegisterTemplateServer(grpcServer, server)